We’re trial lawyers. Our core competency – above everything else – is trying cases to juries. And we specialize in beating giants.

 The injuries caused by a truck accident are often catastrophic because of the type of vehicle involved.
 Some big rigs may weigh up to 80,000 lbs.
 When a vehicle of this size crashes into a car, it’s likely the car’s occupants will be the ones who sustain the worst injuries.
 It’s possible for these injuries to have permanent consequences.

-Ashwin will examine the severity of your injuries, how long your recovery will be, and what it will take for you to heal.
+With Madia Newville as your truck accident lawyer, we will examine the severity of your injuries, how long your recovery will be, and what it will take for you to heal.
 Your recovery may be full of doctor’s appointments, seeing specialists, going through therapy, undergoing surgery, and you may need medical equipment.

 Injuries to the brain, spine, and nerve damage can result in a permanent disability.
 Severe burn injuries and scarring are also possible, which can cause disfigurements.
-If you’re dealing with a permanent disability, Ashwin will also take into account the amount of pain you’re in every day as well as how your life will be affected if you cannot continue to work.
+If you’re dealing with a permanent disability, we will also take into account the amount of pain you’re in every day as well as how your life will be affected if you cannot continue to work.

 If you’ve sustained injuries that will heal and you will eventually be able to return to work but are temporarily disabled, you may wonder how you’re going to support yourself so you can get the treatment you need and keep up with your other bills like mortgage, rent, utilities, and food.